Last Updated Jun 5, 2019 3:00 PM EDT

-Jericka Duncan is a CBS News correspondent based in New York.
+Jericka Duncan is a national correspondent for "CBS This Morning" based in New York.

-Duncan graduated from Ohio University in 2005 with a degree in Communications.
+Duncan graduated from Ohio University in 2005 with a degree in communications.
 She is a 2005 NAACP Image Award recipient.
 In 2006, she was a fellow at a North Carolina A&T conference on childhood obesity.
 Duncan is a member of the National Association of Black Journalists and has volunteered with Big Brothers Big Sisters, the Boys and Girls Club and the Black Leadership Commission on AIDS.
 In her spare time, she enjoys running, reading and spending time with her family.